NorthStarUAS/ImageAnalysis/scripts/README.md

   rotations, send to optimizer to find an optimal set of camera orientations that minimize the slop.

-  ## 5c-mre-by-feature3.py
+  ## 5c-mre-by-feature2.py

   Compute the mre of the assembled scene (optionally delete worst outliers)

   With the --show option, interactively display the worst mre error matches.
-Type 'y' to delete (from matches_direct) and any other key to skip.
+Type 'd' to delete (from matches_direct) and any other key to skip.
 Type 'q' to quit and delete the marked matches.

+  After this you will want to rerun the 4a-groups.py, then 5a-sba2.py script to reoptimize the fit.

 # 6. Render Results